How to Highlight KML Icons & Labels

 3. Add FoodVendors

 Now we will create the point features to attach the StyleMaps to.
 Add an Esri Geodatabase (File Geodb Open API( reader to the canvas.
-Browse to the CommunityMapping.gdb dataset that is available to download from the Files section on this article.
+Browse to the CommunityMapping.gdb dataset that is available to download from the Files section of this article.
 Click OK to add the reader.

 GdbReader.png

-In the Select Feature Types dialog, select only FoodVendors then click OK.
+In the Select Feature Types dialog, select only FoodVendors, then click OK.

 SelectFT.png